A Decade's Battle on Dataset Bias: Are We There Yet?: Dataset Classification

 \section{Dataset Classification}

-The dataset classification task \cite{Torralba2011} is defined like an image classification task, but each dataset forms its own class.
+The dataset classification task \citep{Torralba2011} is defined like an image classification task, but each dataset forms its own class.
 It creates an $N$-way classification problem where $N$ is the number of datasets.
-The classification accuracy is evaluated on a validation set consisting of held-out images sampled from these datasets.
+The accuracy is evaluated on a held-out validation set sampled from these datasets.